Asiel-Alabbassa/Selenium/README.md

 # Selenium
-Projects samples for automation tsting with selenium
+Projects samples for automation testing with selenium